 There is still a gender wage gap in America.
-Women earn, on average, 82 cents for every dollar earned by men.
+On average, women earn 82 cents for every dollar earned by men.
 The wage gap also extends across racial groups, with African-American men earning about 87 cents and Hispanic men earning 91 cents for every dollar earned by white men.
-This gap is even larger for African-American and Hispanic women, and for women with children, who suffer a "motherhood penalty" based on assumptions about their inability to perform as "ideal workers."
+This gap is even larger for African-American and Hispanic women, and for women with children, who suffer a "motherhood penalty" based on assumptions about their dedication to motherhood versus work.

 To eliminate the wage gap, California passed the Equal Pay Act (EPA), which requires equal pay for equal work.
 At the end of the fiscal year and beginning of the new year, employers often give raises and bonuses, and employees ask us what the EPA means in practice.
 Here are answers to some common questions.